suhani1122a/Mockify/README.md

 - **WebRTC Simplification:** Simplified WebRTC integration with peerjs, enabling smooth and accessible audio and video communication.
 - **Collaborative Tools:** Developed collaborative text and code editors to enhance the interview experience, allowing real-time editing and sharing of information.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any features, bug fixes, or enhancements.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a pull request